 At A Glance:

-In this Chase Sapphire Preferred review, you’ll see that you’ll earn 2 points for every dollar spent at any restaurant or when you make travel-related purchases.
+Cardholders can earn 2 points for every dollar spent on eligible delivery services, dining, takeout, and travel-related purchases.
 After that, you earn 1 point on everything else.

 Aside from that, you’ll get 25% more value if you use your points towards airfare, hotel stays, and car rentals on the Chase Ultimate Rewards website.

 The annual fee is $95 which isn’t that expensive so it’s a great card for beginners who are new to credit cards, points, and miles.
 This fee is very easy to pay off if you’re using the card and redeeming your points correctly.

 Chase Sapphire Preferred Perks And Benefits